hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 the crown group tyrannosaurids, *Alioramus* and *Tarbosaurus* that is very closely related to *Tyrannosaurus*.

-The current work of C\&W along with the other recent publications by Senter, Rauhut et al, Brusatte et al and Sereno et al throw some light on previously fairly obscure form.
+The current work of C&W along with the other recent publications by Senter, Rauhut et al, Brusatte et al and Sereno et al throw some light on previously fairly obscure form.
 For example, we had always suspected that Bagaraatan from Mongolia was a small tyrannosauroid.
-This receives good support from C\&W’s work.
+This receives good support from C&W’s work.
 Earlier Rauhut et al had described a small, fragmentary dinosaur *Xinjiangovenator* from the Early Cretaceous (\~Valanginian–Albian) of Asia and noted similarities with *Bagaraatan*.
 We strongly suspect that this form might indeed be a tyrannosauroid that